Legal Entity Types and Identification Explained

 The LOU will need to collect reference data from the entity.
 This reference data includes the address and the name of the list.
 The entity that is seeking the LEI will need to confirm or certify this reference data.
 Entities will need to verify the accuracy of the reference data periodically.
 The LOU will need to use reliable sources to check all entries before publishing the reference data and the LEI.
 Therefore, the legal entity should expect a delay after requesting the LEI before publication of the LEI.
 The legal entity will need to pay a fee after being issued the LEI code.
 There is also a fee associated with yearly certification and the validation of the reference data.

-If you are looking for help with choosing or forming a legal entity as well as general advice along the way, you can post on UpCounsel to receive free custom quotes from the top 5% of attorneys with experience in your area.
-Customers have typically saved up to 60% on legal fees in comparison to large law firms.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.
+If you need help with forming a legal entity, you can post your legal need on UpCounsel’s marketplace.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.